Eligibility and Rules of Entry

 - Either the craftsmen’s employer, architect, engineer, general contractor or nominator MUST be a member of the Washington Building Congress.

-- All nominations shall be limited to trade work completed between November 1, 2017 and December 31, 2018.
+- All nominations shall be limited to trade work completed between a date specified by the Committee.

-- If your project requires clearance and you need additional information besides the judges names (such as SSN, date of birth, place of birth, etc.) please provide us with ALL the information needed before December 7, 2018.
+- If your project requires clearance and you need additional information besides the judges names (such as SSN, date of birth, place of birth, etc.) please provide us with ALL the information needed before a specific date.

 - Project photos are no longer required with submission, UNLESS work is concealed and will be judged by photo (especially for underpinning, foundations & excavations).

 - Companies who have nominated winners in any category, and projects nominated for Star Awards, will be asked to provide a minimum of two color photos of their project, clearly marked for top/bottom, along with their camera-ready company logo, to be used during the presentation at the Awards Banquet.
 All entries become property of the Washington Building Congress and may be used for publication or any other purpose.

 Please note: Evaluating teams must be permitted access to view the nominated work each nominated site will be evaluated in January, between the hours of 9:00 a.m. and 5:00 p.m.
 Access to nominated jobs is the responsibility of the nominator.

 - A representative knowledgeable of the work performed is required to accompany the judges in January to describe the work while the project is being evaluated.